Mach--Zehnder-like interferometry with graphene nanoribbon networks: Introduction

 With respect to their experimental realization and feasibility, the emergence of bottom-up fabrication techniques has resulted in the fabrication of long, defect-free samples of GNRs via on-surface synthesis \cite{CaRuJa.10.Atomicallyprecisebottom, Ruffieux2016, ClOt.19.ControllingChemicalCoupling}.
 This approach has also opened new possibilities to design $\pi$-magnetism in carbon nanostructures and to address localized, unpaired electron spins \cite{OtDiFr.22.Carbonbasednanostructures}.
 Additionally, GNRs can also be picked up and manipulated with scanning tunneling probes \cite{Koch2012, Kawai2016, Wang2023}, suggesting the possibility of building two-dimensional multi-terminal GNR-based electronic circuits \cite{Areshkin2007, Jayasekera2007, Jiao2010, Cook2011, Botello-Mendez2011}.

 One of the most elementary building blocks necessary to perform electron quantum optics experiments is the electron beam splitter, the electronic analog of a beam splitter for light, which coherently splits an incoming particle into a superposition of two states propagating in different output arms of the device.
 Remarkably, it has been theoretically discovered that one GNR placed on top of another with an intersection angle close to $60^\circ$ enhances the electron transfer process between the ribbons, an effect related to the fact that the orientation of the honeycomb lattices of the bottom and top ribbons are aligned \cite{Brandimarte2017, Lima2016, Sanz2020}.
 In fact, valence- or conduction-band electrons injected in such a four-terminal device are scattered into only two of the four possible outgoing directions without reflection.
 Depending on the width of the GNR, interlayer separation, and energy of the traversing electrons, the branching ratio can be varied, resulting in different behaviours such as mirrors, beam splitters (half-transparent mirrors), and energy filters \cite{Sanz2020}.
-Furthermore, GNRs with zigzag edge topology (ZGNRs) host localized edge states near the Fermi level that are prone to magnetic instabilities \cite{Fujita1996, Son2006a, Magda2014}.
-This makes junctions of ZGNRs even more interesting since they can spin-polarize the transmitted electrons \cite{Sanz2022}.
+Furthermore, the magnetic instabilities that appear due to the localization of the edge states in ZGNRs near the Fermi level \cite{Fujita1996, Son2006a, Magda2014} make junctions of ZGNRs even more interesting since they can spin-polarize the transmitted electrons \cite{Sanz2022}.